lucasTovo/HelloReactNative/README.md

 * First prepare your development environment: [Rocketseat](https://docs.rocketseat.dev/ambiente-react-native/introducao)
 #
 ## When you are ready
-* with cell phone connected or with open emulator run:<br>
+* With cell phone connected or with open emulator run:<br>
 ```cd ~/HelloReactNative``` and ```react-native run-android``` for build this application